jonasbhjulstad/SBM_Simulation/README.md

 # SBM_Simulation
 Main repository for epidemiological MC-simulations on stochastic blockmodels

+Individual-based network models enables association of highly detailed data to epidemics, but optimal control on such large network models face challenging dimensionalities for the control inputs.
+`SBM_Simulation` aims to reduce the dimensionality by fitting ODEs to these network models.

+This is done by performing Monte Carlo simulations on network models and inferring ODEs from the result.
+Inference of the ODEs requires community detection ([graph_tools](https://graph-tool.skewed.de/static/doc/demos/inference/inference.html)) and nonlinear regression (implemented with [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)).

+Simulations are offloaded to GPU-devices using SYCL.

 ##

 Offloads $N_{graph}\times N_{sim}$ simulations to a given SYCL-device, where vertices of graphs are grouped into `communities`, and edges between communities are grouped into `connections`.

 Each pack of $N_{sim}$ simulations are allocated as an individual unit, and its kernels are enqueued to a single (shared) SYCL queue separately.

+# Implementation Details

 ## Buffer Allocations